SwissDataScienceCenter/renku/docs/user/firststeps.rst

     # Adding data to dataset  [                                    ]  1/1  https://data.stadt-zuerich.ch/dataset/verkehrszaehlungen_werte_fussgaenger_velo/resource/d17a0a74-
     # Adding data to dataset  [                                    ]  1/1

+Let's take the time to see what happened there.
+First, we go to the ``work`` directory as this is a common convention found with JupyterLab.
+The ``work`` directory contains a clone of your project repository, with ``git`` already configured.

+Next we create a dataset named ``zhbikes`` using the `Renku CLI <http://renku-python.readthedocs.io/>`__ and lastly we add a file to the ``zhbikes`` data set.
+Here, we can see the preferred method of referencing a file to be added which is to use a permanent URL.
+By doing so, we create a reference to the source of the file in the metadata of the project.

+The data file we added is about bike traffic in the City of Zürich, and its sescription can be found `here <https://data.stadt-zuerich.ch/dataset/verkehrszaehlungen_werte_fussgaenger_velo>`_.

 .. note::

   Running ``git lfs install --local`` before ``renku dataset add ...`` ensures that